-The first strength of CAC, as already mentioned, is making immediate profit for the dealer when assigning the loan.
-CAC sets itself apart by not dealing directly with the borrower, but letting the car dealer have full discretion on whether or not to lend.
-Second, operations are efficient with low turnover of the workforce.
-Third, their software and models enable them to forecast the profitability with reasonably accuracy.
-Fourth, management has proven themselves as disciplined underwriters and stay away if there is too small margin of safety.
+The first strength of CAC, as already mentioned, is making an immediate profit for the dealer when assigning the loan.
+CAC sets itself apart by not dealing directly with the borrower but letting the car dealer have full discretion on whether or not to lend.
+Second, operations are efficient with a low turnover of the workforce.
+Third, their software and models enable them to forecast the profitability with reasonable accuracy.
+Fourth, management has proven themselves as disciplined underwriters and stay away if there is too small a margin of safety.
 Fifth, 43% of the workforce works directly with the loan portfolio, according to the annual report.
 Sixth, CAC offers just one product, and their only aim is to make this product the most profitable as possible.
-Loan applications are fully automated and takes just seconds to approve.
-Finally, management reckons their culture/people is their best asset.
+Loan applications are fully automated and take just seconds to approve.
+Finally, management reckons their culture/people are their best asset.

 The most interesting aspect of CAC is that in a recession their margin of safety might increase.
 The spread between the collections and dealer advances was higher in 2009-2012 than later in the more competitive cycle.
 Assuming the management has not loosened their underwriting discipline, I expect to see the same in the next recession.